ChimeraPy/Engine/docs/developer/index.rst

     pip install '.[test]'

 With this command, the necessary dependencies for testing will be automatically installed.
+There are also the following options: ``[docs, benchmark, examples]`` installation add-ons.

 To execute the test, use the following command (located within the root GitHub repository folder)::